eddieblu/startup/README.md

 **Sunshine Gratitude** is a daily reflection platform inspired by the beloved hymn “There Is Sunshine in My Soul Today,” encouraging short (up to 150 characters), uplifting gratitude posts in a warm, faith-centered atmosphere.
 Each new post unlocks a real-time community feed with instant heart reactions, while a sun icon tracks your streak.
 Entries automatically expire at day’s end for a fresh start every morning, and an admin-only dashboard ensures simple, secure user management.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

 ## 🚀 Specification Deliverable
 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.